impallari/Unitizer/README.md

-# Unitizer
+# Unitizer Plugin for Glyphs

-Unitizer Plugin for Glyphs
+Currently not working
-Currently not working, needs update
+Needs update